 As the Future Faculty Post-Doctoral Fellowship program is designed to help the fellow build a research portfolio toward their future academic success, fellows are not required to teach courses at Northeastern University but may deliver occasional guest lectures.

 Fellows are encouraged to participate in grant and foundation proposal writing and in outreach activities, in addition to the customary activities of postdoctoral fellows of research, publication, and presentation.

-The Northeastern University faculty members and the host disciplines department chairs supervising the fellow must agree to furnish the laboratory and/or office space, supplies, and access to needed equipment and research supports for the fellow’s proposed research for the entire year.
+The Northeastern University faculty members and the host disciplines department chairs supervising the fellow must agree to furnish the laboratory and/or office space, and provide supplies and access to equipment used to support the fellow’s proposed research for the entire year.